Sabarnika/expense-tracker/README.md

 ## Problem Statement
- n today's world, many people find themselves spending money without a clear understanding of where it's going.
+ In today's world, many people find themselves spending money without a clear understanding of where it's going.
  Whether it's small daily expenses or larger purchases, keeping track of expenditures can be challenging and often leads to financial stress and uncertainty

  ## Solution